AndersenLab/dry-guide/docs/knowledge_base/r.md

 * __Docker container using Singularity__ - instead of using conda environments (or maybe in addition to), a docker image can be generated with R packages installed.
 The benefit is that docker images can be used on Rockfish or locally and minimal set up is required.
 The downside is that on some occasions there can be errors generating the docker image with incompatible package versions.
 In order to use this option on Rockfish, you need to load the Singularity module (`module load singularity/3.8.7`)

-* __Library Paths__ - For several recent pipelines on Quest, we have gotten around using a docker container for R packages by installing the proper versions of R packages to a shared location (`/data/eande106/software/R_lib_3.6.0`).
+* __Library Paths__ - For several recent pipelines on Rockfish, we have gotten around using a docker container for R packages by installing the proper versions of R packages to a shared location (`/data/eande106/software/R_lib_3.6.0`).
 With the following code, any lab member can load the R package version from that location when running the pipeline, causing no errors, even if they don't have the package installed in their local R.

 ```
 # to manually install a package to this specific folder